-The history is quite interesting, but more blase than some of the stories would lead you to believe.
-The Master Key System must be looked at within the context of the late 19th and early 20th Centuries.
-The New Thought philosophy was in full swing with many books and magazines publishing the new beliefs for a seemingly ravenous audience.
+While the history of this wonderful tome is interesting, it is not as interesting as all of that.
+Before we get into it, The Master Key System must be looked at within the context of the late 19th and early 20th Centuries.
+The New Thought philosophy was in full swing.
+There were many books and magazines publishing the new beliefs for a seemingly ravenous audience.
 Based on Christian Science as espoused by Mary Baker Eddy, the Christian Scientists and many New Thought-ers held firmly to the belief about what Jesus Christ said about the powers available to each and every person.

 Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 I tell you the truth, anyone who has faith in me will do what I have been doing.
 He will do even greater things than these, because I am going to the Father.
 And I will do whatever you ask in my name, so that the Son may bring glory to the Father.
 (John 14:11-13)

 Thus, with enough faith and belief, one could perform miracles as Christ did.
 Even a cursory reading of The Master Key System would reveal to someone that this was something in which Haanel believed deeply.
 That being said, the monotheistic ideas that Haanel espouses is more than likely derived from his participation in Freemasonry — while the Masons do not define their God, their only prerequisite is a belief in one God.
 It is then through this God that miracles and extreme human potential can occur.